eiffel-community/etos/source/services/etos_environment_provider.rst

 For the :ref:`Execution Space Provider <services/etos_environment_provider:Execution Space Provider>` there is another data structure.

-- execution_space_instructions: Used to override the instructions or add more instructions for the execution space.
+- execution_space_instructions: Used to override the instructions or add more instructions for the :ref:`execution_space`.

 General Structure